darren-reddick/rusty-recordstore-api/README.md

 cargo run
 ```

-Test with a quick curl command to upload a new record
+Test with a quick curl command to upload a new item
 ```
-curl localhost:3030/record -X POST --data '{"title": "testing","artist": "The test band","format": "vinyl","year": 2021}' -H "Content-type: application/json"
+curl localhost:3030/item -X POST --data '{"title": "testing","artist": "The test band","format": "vinyl","year": 2021}' -H "Content-type: application/json"
 ```

-If the test response looks like the below then we are good!:
+If the test response looks like the below then we are good!
 ```
 {"uuid":"d1d59099-47eb-4592-949a-1323924c40f6","title":"testing","artist":"The test band","format":"vinyl","year":2021}
 ```